alefstrat/youtube_api_audit/README.md

 If you use any of the code or data in this repo, please cite the paper:

-Efstratiou, A. (2025).
-On YouTube Search API Use in Research. *Proceedings of the ACM Internet Measurement Conference*.
-DOI: [TBD]
+Alexandros Efstratiou.
+2025.
+On YouTube Search API Use in Research.
+In Proceedings of the 2025 ACM Internet Measurement Conference (IMC ’25), October 28–31, 2025, Madison, WI, USA.
+ACM, New York, NY, USA, 9 pages. https://doi.org/10.1145/3730567.3764492